Olivehurst, California: Geography

-According to the United States Census Bureau, the CDP has a total area of 8.4 square miles (21.8 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP has a total area of 8.4 square miles (21.8 km^{2}), all land.

-Olivehurst is located near the confluence of the Yuba River and Feather River.
+Olivehurst is located near the confluence of the Yuba and Feather rivers.
 In 1987, a severe flood of the Yuba River, complete with a broken levee, devastated Olivehurst, followed by similar devastation from the 1997 Merced River flood.
 Businesses left the area, and unemployment skyrocketed.

 Demographics

 Olivehurst first appeared as an unincorporated community in the 1950 U.S. census; and then as a census designated place in the 1980 U.S. census.